 I am an experimental particle physicist, with interests in top-quark physics, weak interactions, and the Higgs boson.
 I've done research in particle physics for more than twenty five years, ever since I was a college student, and I have to say that this might be the most exciting time in my career to date and possibly for the rest of it, too.
 The Large Hadron Collider (LHC) at CERN in Geneva, Switzerland started operations in 2009, colliding protons at energies a factor of 3.5 higher than we've ever achieved previously with a particle accelerator.
 I and other physicsts at UNL work on the Compact Muon Solenoid (CMS) at the LHC.
 In 2012, we observed a new particle, which as far as we can tell is the long-awaited Higgs boson, the last missing particle of the standard model of particle physics.
-We've been looking for it!
+As a field, we spent fifty years looking for it!
 Currently I'm working with a UNL graduate student (Dan Knowlton) and several other physicists on the experiment on a search for anomalous production of the Higgs boson in association with single top quarks.
 The Higgs discovery is great news, but we also expected to see other new particles by now, and we haven't.
 That's a problem for a lot of proposed models of particle interactions.
 In Spring 2015 we will finish a two-year downtime that will allow a doubling of the collision energy, which should give us access to heavier particles, and perhaps more discoveries.